dinodiver/mitchtorkelson/_posts/2024-05-02-hawkeye-evaluation.md

 ---

 ### Introduction
-This project at UNCW evaluates the efficacy of the HawkEye satellite sensor in capturing ocean color (OC) imagery, specifically focusing on the Cape Fear River Estuary (CFRE) in southeastern North Carolina.
+This ongoing project at UNCW evaluates the efficacy of the HawkEye satellite sensor in capturing ocean color (OC) imagery, specifically focusing on the Cape Fear River Estuary (CFRE) in southeastern North Carolina.
 Coastal and estuarine environments, which are vital for biodiversity and local economies, present unique challenges for remote sensing due to their optically complex waters.
 This research involves detailed comparisons of in-situ measurements with data from HawkEye and other satellite sensors to refine and enhance marine conservation and management strategies.

 ### Methodology
 Our approach leverages a multi-platform strategy that combines HawkEye satellite data with an array of other satellite-derived and in-situ "sea-truthing" chlorophyll a measurements from the CFRE.
 This integration allows us to assess the accuracy and utility of HawkEye in estimating chlorophyll concentrations, which are crucial for understanding estuarine dynamics.